swathii-2004/project-5/phase-tracker.md

 - Firebase FCM tokens expire — implement `PUT /users/me/fcm-token` endpoint called on every app foreground event to keep tokens fresh.

 ---
+> ✅ Phases 1–7 completed as of May 1, 2026.
+> 🔄 Phase 8 (Testing, Security & Deployment) currently in progress.
 *Keep this file updated as you build.
 Every completed checkbox is progress.*